Storing 12 billion 40-bit integers

-In this blog post I describe the use of Lua coroutines in the context of Lua programming for Neovim and provide converters for callback-based code for easy interaction with existing, non-coroutine ...
+In this blog post: I describe the use of Lua coroutines in the context of Lua programming for Neovim.
+I provide generic converters from callback-based code for easy interaction with existing,...

 This note introduces the parsing recipe pattern.
 This Haskell parsing pattern addresses the newtype proliferation problem that arises with typeclass-based generic parsers like Cassava or Aeson.
 At ...